floriandejonckheere/mosaik/README.md

 ```

 This will create a new `mosaik.yml` configuration file in the current directory.
-The `mosaik.yml` file tells MOSAIK which files should be included or excluded from the decomposition.
+The `mosaik.yml` file tells MOSAIK which files should be included or excluded from the process.

 Using MOSAIK is a three-step process: